mihaildono/padawan-project/youngling/snake-task.md

 everything is working properly and we have the initial smoke tests.
 We can take care of edge cases and write additional tests.

+## Prerequisites
+We are going to need a linux environment that runs javascript with an editor:
+1. Install a linux distribution
+2. Install VSCode
+3. Install node

 ## Testing
 For this exercise, we are going to use [jest][jest] for testing.
 Look through the documentation and test previous exercises to earn the badge "Check 1 2".